monsebo/Kinematic-Rupture-From-a-Slip-Distribution-/README.md

 <br>
 <br>

-To use the Green´s functions used in this study, download here:
+To use the Green´s functions computed in this study, download here:

 Central Chile at 4 Hz to compute seismograms at 2 Hz: https://u.pcloud.link/publink/show?code=XZumwx5Z32k9uSGwCjkxPJLsqIaYdSIT7mW7